 The Death of Barry Allen

 In 1985, DC Comics decided to simplify their multiverse by effectively wiping it out and unifying all of their existing properties into the same singular universe with the 12-issue limited series Crisis on Infinite Earths by Marv Wolfman and the legendary George Perez.
 This also solved a lot of plot holes in the continuity of several characters, but that's a list for another time.
 Unification came at a cost, however, of the lives of two heroes, Supergirl (more on her later) and Barry Allen, the second Flash.Barry dies a hero's death.
 The 'big bad' of Crisis, the Antimonitor, prepares a super weapon, The Anti-Matter Cannon, to fire at the five converging Earths, which will not only destroy the five realities of those Earths, but would permanently disrupt the structure of the multiverse as it existed at the time.
-Barry creates a speed vortex and is able to absorb the energy from the Cannon into his own body as he becomes one with the Speed Force, saving the universe at the cost of his life.
+Barry creates a speed vortex and is able to absorb the energy from the Cannon into his own body as he becomes one with the Speed Force, saving the universe at the cost of his life.1,051156Did this make you emotional?

 The Death and Return of Jason Todd